ravishankarkumar/officialcto/docs/interview-section/design-principles/intro-design-principles.md

 ---
 title: Introduction to Design Principles
-description: Master design principles in Java, including SOLID, DRY, KISS, YAGNI, Law of Demeter, Separation of Concerns, POLA, and GRASP, to build robust, maintainable systems for better software engineering.
+description: Master design principles in Java, including SOLID, DRY, KISS, YAGNI, Law of Demeter, Separation of Concerns, Composition over Inheritance, Programming to an Interface, Immutability, POLA, GRASP, and more to build robust, maintainable systems for better software engineering.
 ---

 # Introduction to Design Principles

 ## Overview
 Design principles are foundational guidelines that shape high-quality, maintainable, and scalable software, ensuring your code is robust, modular, and intuitive.
-In this first lesson of Section 4 in the *Official CTO* journey, we explore the **fundamentals of design principles**, their purpose, and their distinction from design patterns.
-Whether improving an e-commerce payment system or simplifying a social app’s architecture, these principles—SOLID, DRY, KISS, YAGNI, Law of Demeter, Separation of Concerns, POLA, and GRASP—equip you to write better code.
+In this Section, we explore the **fundamentals of design principles**, their purpose, and their distinction from design patterns.
+Whether improving an e-commerce payment system or simplifying a social app’s architecture, these principles—**SOLID, DRY, KISS, YAGNI, Law of Demeter, Separation of Concerns, Composition over Inheritance, Programming to an Interface, Information Hiding, High Cohesion & Low Coupling, Favor Immutability, Principle of Least Privilege, POLA, and GRASP**—equip you to write better code.
 By mastering them, you’ll create reliable Java systems and mentor others effectively.

-Inspired by *Clean Code*, *Effective Java*, and *Design Patterns* by Gang of Four, this 15-minute lesson introduces the concepts, a practical Java example with a UML diagram, and practice exercises to kickstart your journey in Section 4.
-Let’s become a better engineer!

 ## Learning Objectives
 - Understand the **purpose and benefits** of design principles.
-- Learn the **key principles**: SOLID, DRY, KISS, YAGNI, LoD, SoC, POLA, GRASP.
+- Learn the **key principles**: SOLID, DRY, KISS, YAGNI, LoD, SoC, Composition over Inheritance, Programming to Interface, Information Hiding, High Cohesion/Low Coupling, Immutability, Least Privilege, POLA, GRASP.
 - Contrast principles with **design patterns** (Section 3).
 - Apply principles to improve Java code with clean code practices (Section 9).

 ## Why Design Principles Matter
 Design principles guide developers to write code that is easier to maintain, extend, and understand, forming the foundation for professional software engineering.
 Early in my career, I transformed a messy payment system for an e-commerce platform by applying principles like Single Responsibility and DRY, improving readability and scalability.
-Unlike design patterns (Section 3), which provide specific solutions, principles offer general guidelines applicable across systems.
-Mastering them enhances your ability to design robust systems and mentor teams effectively.
+Unlike design patterns (Section 3), which provide specific solutions, **principles are philosophies (guidelines) while patterns are recipes (ready-made solutions).** Mastering them enhances your ability to design robust systems and mentor teams effectively.

 In software engineering, design principles help you:
 - **Enhance Maintainability**: Write code that’s easy to update (Section 9).